Sunday, August 25, 2024

 plays spectral on the walls; taciturn, unpaused.

-Till from his trembled lips the sigh,
+Then from his trembling lips slips sigh,

-Doppelgänger of anguished "WHY" ?
+A Doppelgänger to the anguished "WHY" ?

-Still smolders in his mind.
+still smoldering in his mind.

-Why?
-There is no why.
+There is no reason why.

 The answer then, Can never lie-

-In how the Gods answer that cry,
+In how GOD answers that cry,

-But each man must find inside, a reason all his own-
+But each man must find inside,

-For the phantoms of silent hall.
+for the phantoms of the hall.

-Five Blocks away-
+Five Blocks and another world away-

-Tousle headed, their dreams secure, at the end of a silent hall.
+at the end of a quiet hall.

 And for these two, he'd long endure,